ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 `Literal`s can serve as a lightweight substitute for `Enum`s when you only need to restrict values at the type level and do not require the additional runtime features of `Enum`s.
 This makes `Literal`s attractive for scenarios like defining a parameter that only accepts a small set of constant values without adding extra code complexity.

+// What types can a Literal contain?
+// Sequence of small examples showing everything you can do with Literals

 ### Pattern Matching on Literals

 ```python